Andrew Bellis - bowmaker and violin repairer

 Jeremy Walsh, b.1955.
 Lives and works near Maiden Newton, Dorset.
 Jeremy is a recovering would-be double bass player (his words not mine!) and makes excellent instruments.
 His restoration work is similarly fine.
 He is – in my opinion - currently by far the best worker in Dorset.
 I have had two violas from him, made in the style of Maggini.

 John Matthews, Gosport.
 Aircraft engineer.
 Bow maker since 1999.
+May not be working now (2024).
 Learnt with Derek Wilson privately. (w)

 Now onto the historical ones: